nteract/hydrogen/.github/ISSUE_TEMPLATE.md

 **Versions:**

-Which OS and which version of Atom and Hydrogen are you running?
+Which OS and which version of Hydrogen and Atom are you running?

+You can get this information from copy and pasting the output of `atom --version`  from the command line.

 **Logs:**